 - Then say what is it that you’re doing best.
 Where do you feel like you’re an expert – Shoes?
 Jewelry?
 Dresses?
 Sportswear?

 - Are you a valuable employee?
 Explain how your skills will help your employer.
 Why they would be interested in having you in their team?- you work fast, you’re a team player, you know the market and all current trends?

 - A link to your portfolio.
 You do have one, right?
 If not- head immediately to my How to build a fashion portfolio post.
 The company needs to see your work and make sure you have what they need.
 Your words are not enough.

 - Don’t forget to add your contact information: a phone number, an email.
 Most professionals have a linkedin profile – include a link to your profile as well where the employer will be able to see your experience and recommendations.

 - Double check your spelling and click send!

 This does not guarantee you’ll get the job but at least you will be taken seriously.
-Put some effort in your emails and try to imagine what it looks from the other side.
+Put some effort into your emails and try to imagine what it looks like from the other side.
 Stay positive and believe in your success!